S22-67-272Q/Proverbs/README.md

 - $`rails new Proverbs`
 - $`rails generate scaffold Proverb english:string translation:string active:boolean`
 - $`rails generate controller home random`
-- Code your PhraseProverb model.
+- Code your Proverb model.
 - Code your home_controller.
 - You'll have to work on your views, stating with your `home > random.html.erb`, `proverbs > index.html.erb`, layouts, any partials you want to include, etc.
 - Lastly make sure your `routes` are setup properly.